 The real retaliation to tariffs is the destruction of trade barriers, lower tariffs, and even more free trade.

 Are you worried about the global trade war?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com